projectblacklight/blacklight_range_limit/README.md

 Once you are done iterating on your test you will need to stop the application server with `Ctrl-C`.

-# Publishing Javascript
+# Release process

+Make sure you adjust version to match in both `VERSION` *and* `package.json` file.

-run `npm publish` to push the javascript package to https://npmjs.org/package/blacklight-range-limit
+Release rubygem with `bundle exec rake release` and also be sure to release npm package by running `npm publish` to push the javascript package to https://npmjs.org/package/blacklight-range-limit